Koinly Crypto Tax Reporting

 |31+ days||31+ days|

-You’re taxed on money earned from investing in cryptocurrency, not on the cryptocurrency itself.
-So, you don’t have to pay tax on crypto you’re simply holding onto.
-But the moment you dispose of crypto — either by sale, trade, exchange or some other way — you have to factor into your taxes whatever was earned or lost in Canadian dollars.
-Depending on the situation, this will count as a capital gain, a capital loss or business income.
+You don’t have to pay tax on crypto you’re holding onto.
+But the moment you dispose of it — either by sale, trade, exchange or some other way — you have to factor any gains or losses into your taxes.
+Here are 5 ways to avoid crypto taxes in Canada:

 In Canada, chain splits and hard forks — such as the Bitcoin Cash (BCH) hard fork in 2017 — do not automatically trigger tax.
 You don’t have to pay tax simply for owning crypto, even if your assets increase after a hard fork or similar event.
 You only pay tax when you dispose of crypto by sale, trade, exchange or some other method.